Inclusion at St Sampson’s High School

 • To develop a supportive environment and sense of community.

-From September 2021 our school, as all island schools, will be part of an Operation Encompass.
+Our school, as all island schools, is part of an Operation Encompass.
 Operation Encompass is a police and education early intervention safeguarding partnership which supports children and young people who experience Domestic Violence and Abuse.
 Operation Encompass means that the police will share information with our school about all police attended Domestic Abuse incidents which involve any of our children PRIOR to the start of the next school day.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
 We are aware that we must do nothing that puts the child/ren or the non-abusing adult at risk.
 The named Key Adult in school has used the Operation Encompass Toolkit to ensure that all appropriate actions have been taken by the school.

 Special Educational Needs and Disabilities (SEND)